Eviction Resources for Libraries

 View the recording for this webinar to understand the current state of the eviction crisis, recognize the basic stages of the process, and discuss options for preventing evictions through rental assistance.
 With presenters Kristin Wong, Financial Analyst, Consumer Financial Protection Bureau and Rent Content Lead, Federal Housing Help Portal; and Deb Hamilton, Strategic Services Librarian, Pikes Peak Library District (CO).

-Join us for the December 8 follow-up session: Libraries and Eviction: Continuing the Conversation
+December 8 follow-up session: Libraries and Eviction: Continuing the Conversation

 January 12 follow-up session: Libraries and Eviction: Further Questions and Answers